Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Results

-\textbf{Evaluating AC-TGR.} For each sample $i$, let $\hat{a}_i$ and $a_i$ denote the predicted and ground-truth action labels, and $\hat{t}_i$ and $t_i^s$ be the predicted and ground-truth start times, respectively.
+\textbf{Evaluating TGR.} For each sample $i$, let $\hat{a}_i$ and $a_i$ denote the predicted and ground-truth action labels, respectively.
+Let $t_i$ denote the ground-truth temporal annotations, where $t_i$ corresponds to either the start time or the end time of the action, depending on the question.
 A prediction is considered correct within a temporal window $\delta \in \{2, 4, 6\}$ seconds if,

-We additionally report the Mean Absolute Deviation (MAD) between the predicted and ground-truth start time to show how closely the predicted action onset aligns with the actual ground-truth time.
+where $A_{Acc}$, $T@\delta$ and $Acc^{TGR}$ denote the action accuracy, time stamp accuracy and temporal grounded reasoning accuracy.
+We additionally report the Mean Absolute Deviation $MAD$ between the predicted and ground-truth start/end time to show how closely the predicted action onset aligns with the actual ground-truth time.

-We apply our GRAM plug-in to Qwen 2.5 7B model.
-Detailed implementation procedures and prompt specifications are included in the supplementary material (Section~\ref{sup:implementation}).
+We apply GRAM to Qwen 2.5 7B model.
+Implementation details and prompts are included in the supplementary Section~\ref{sup:implementation}.